albert-decatur/dotfiles/dpkg.md

 npm
 python-pip

 ### get files
-axel # try 'axel -n 20 some_url.com/bigFile'. for real
+axel # download faster. try 'axel -n 20 example.com/bigFile'. for real
-wget
-curl
+rsync # mmmm remote delta copy. try it with inotify!
+curl # do anything over any protocol (not quite but nearly) wget
 lftp
 rtorrent
-# grive # for google drive!

-### disk use
+### check disk use
-gt5 # seriously.  give it a try
+gt5 # seriously.  give it a try. or maybe you prefer ncdu

 ### network
-rsync
-ufw
+ufw # easy firewall
 fail2ban # or maybe the simpler denyhosts
 openssh-client
 openssh-server
-nmap # see which ports are open
+nmap # check if your ports are open iftop # monitor network traffic live
+nethogs # which processes are using the network most? iperf # network throughput test between two boxes you control mtr # trace / ping combo
+tor-arm # monitor traffic on a tor node atar # silently collects system stats. or if you're super cool use collectl, or dstat if you like it live vnstat # silently collects network traffic stats

 ### fun! and multimedia
-imagemagick # image editing tool
+imagemagick # image editing tool. or if you like forks use graphicsmagick
 gifsicle
-libav-tools # video editing tool
+libav-tools # video editing
-feh # view images - might want [sxiv](https://github.com/muennich/sxiv) instead
+feh # view images.
 canto # CLI for feeds
-mpv # mplayer fork: watch videos, listen to music
-moc # music library in the command line
+mpv # mplayer fork: watch videos, listen to music. or use vlc moc # music library in the command line
-scrot # take screenshots
-mtpaint # simple image editor with GUI
-cmatrix # dumb and fun
+scrot # take screenshots.
+I know - gross name mtpaint # crazy simple GUI image editor cmatrix # dumb and fun
 ninvaders # fun but not dumb

-### web browsers
+### command line web browsers
-w3m
-w3m-img # images for w3m
+w3m # maybe you prefer the browser "links" w3m-img # images for w3m
-links
-surf # graphical!
 surfraw # better than a browser

 ### data science / text munging
 mawk # fast awk
-jq # sed for JSON
+jq # parse JSON fast
 moreutils # sponge is super convenient
 pdftk # edit PDFs
 poppler-utils # edit PDFs
 redis-server # key-value db